Ummannoor

 Ummannoor is a village and gram panchayat in Kollam district in the state of Kerala, India.
 It comes under Kottarakkara assembly, Mavelikkara parliamentary constituency and Vettikkavala block panchayat.
-The place have a good functional Village office too.
+The place has a Village office too.
 Ummannoor village has population of 17406 as per the Census India 2011.
 Ummannoor is known for farming and agricultural trade like Ginger, Black pepper, Paddy, Rubber etc.

-St.John's Higher secondary is one of the oldest school in the area.

-A good Primary Health centre is functioning near Ummannoor village office.

 Demographics

 As of 2011 India census, Ummannoor had a population of 17,406, with 8436 males and 8970 females.